 Social Work 400/401 Field Practice and Integrative Seminar

-The School of Social Work offers this internship in the Fall and Spring semesters.
 This two semester course requires a minimum of 16 hours per week in the field and includes a weekly seminar.
-Students enrolled in Social Work 400 & 401 to satisfy Group VII of the CJCP are often, but not always, placed in the Criminal Justice Field Unit.
+Students enrolled in Social Work 400 & 401 to satisfy CJCP requirements are often, but not always, placed in the Criminal Justice Field Unit.
 One must be a Social Work major and have Senior standing in order to be eligible for this internship.
-Examples of past placments include, Office of the State Public Defender- Client Services, Division of Communtiy Corrections, Dane County Juvenile Reception Center, Oakhill Prison, Mendota Mental Health Institute, and a varitey of treatment services.
+Examples of past placements include, Office of the State Public Defender- Client Services, Division of Community Corrections, Dane County Juvenile Reception Center, Oakhill Prison, Mendota Mental Health Institute, and a variety of treatment services.